thgie/archive.txt/README.md

 no metainformation parameters are necessary, but they are passed to the template parts.
 Everything above the triple-line is converted to parameters.

+image and file references are always relative to the markdown file.

 ## templating
 all the metainformation parameters are passed to the template. the rest is some echoing. it's not hard ...